daniruizc/Dex-Token-Exchange/README.md

 >
 > ### Update project private Configuration
 > Duplicate or replace `config.env` file to `.env` and update the values/settings to your own.
+>
-> *you can skip replacing values if don't want to push project to a public blockchain, however, the `.env` file must exist for tests to pass*
+> *you can skip replacing values if you don't want to push the project to a public blockchain, however, the `.env` file must exist for tests to pass*
 >
 > ### Test Smart Contracts
 > To check contracts are OK, you can run: